sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 By default, the Quick Start deployment will generate a highly unique DNS name for your deployment and a self-signed certificate for secure connections.

 The self-signed certificate is untrusted.
-To secure your enviornment, add a new shorter DNS name and get a  proper Certificate Authority signed certificate.
+To secure your environment, add a new shorter DNS name and get a  proper Certificate Authority signed certificate.

 If you acquire a domain address, either:
 * create  a CNAME DNS entry at the current unique DNS
-* create a traditional A record at the application gateway IP.
+* create a traditional A record at the application gateway IP

-If you have aquired a new domain or are using the existing domain, you can create a trusted certificate and upload it to the application gateway.
+If you have acquired a new domain or are using the existing domain, you can create a trusted certificate and upload it to the application gateway.
 For details, see [Configure an application gateway with SSL termination using the Azure portal](https://docs.microsoft.com/en-us/azure/application-gateway/create-ssl-portal).

-### Validate the Server Certificate if Using ODBC.
+### Validate the Server Certificate if Using ODBC
 If you are using SAS/ACCESS to ODBC, unvalidated SSL certificates are not supported.

 ### Set Up ODBC and Microsoft SQL Server